 Building a Winning Content Distribution Strategy in Six Steps

-- Who is going to benefit from your content the most?
+- Who will benefit from your content the most?

-- Will these people be interested in your product?
+- Will they be interested in your product?

 - Where can they be found?